peoplepattern/slate/source/includes/_lookup_api.md

 # Lookup API

-The Lookup API provides access to our Portrait database (Pdb) which contains hundreds of millions of social profiles with pre-calculated demographic and psychographic attributes appended to each.
+The Lookup API provides access to the Portrait database (Pdb) which contains hundreds of millions of social profiles with pre-calculated demographic and psychographic attributes appended to each.
 This endpoint supports both HTTP POST and HTTP GET calls.

-## Portrait Lookup
+## Profile Lookup

-Retrieve one or more profiles from the Pdb by submitting their relevenat social profile identifiers.
+Retrieve one or more profiles from the Pdb by submitting their relevant social profile identifiers.
 If found, an enriched profile (referred to as a portrait) will be returned.

 Our currently supported services are